 Considering your options when it comes to Google Cloud (GCP) certification paths?
-This post will cover the various GCP certifications, what each cert covers, what it could mean for your career, and how you can set (and achieve) your own personal goals.
+This post will talk about the various GCP cloud certifications, what each cert covers, what it could mean for your career, and how you can set (and achieve) your own personal goals.

 We’ll start with some basic common questions around certifications and then dig into each cert one by one.
 Ready?
 Let’s dive in!

 - How much experience do you need to get Google Cloud certified?

 - What are the different Google Cloud certification roles?

 - What are the different GCP certification levels?

 - What do I need to know to get Google Cloud certified?

 - What are the different Google Cloud certifications?

 - Associate Cloud Engineer (ACE)